busbud/coding-challenge-native-b/README.md

 - The returned dates were in ISO 8601, which I had to handle so that I could display the date as a readable string in the cell.
 - The URL for the operator logo was also in a format not compatible with NSURL, so I had to divide the string.
 - The IDs of locations came back as NSNumbers instead of strings, so I just had to reformat those to query against an NSDictionary.
+- Sometimes, the table view wouldn't populate, and after lots of debugging, I found out that it was because I was getting false positives from the 'complete' value.
+I was trying to send a boolean value back in the response block, and realized that it had to be an NSNumber.
+Now, the recursion in the API call works!

 ### Supporting API